casperwitting/laravel-tidy-tables/readme.md

 ## Example

-To give you an example, I've created a 'products' table.
-You might recognise the situation on the left, where the table became messy and unstructured.
+For example, I've created a 'products' table.
+You might recognize the situation on the left, where the table became messy and unstructured.

 The table on the right shows how the columns are grouped after running the tidy command.